MV Hondius cluster reported by WHO. WHO, May 12, 2026

 Infections since June 2025 — 2× prior year.
 Argentina Health Ministry

-Current outbreak summary
+Hantavirus tracker outbreak summary

 Argentina reported 101 hantavirus infections since June 2025 — roughly twice the prior-year rate — highlighting the endemic context in which the vessel's index case likely contracted the virus.
 This hantavirus tracker separates reported cases from confirmed cases and links each figure to its primary source.
+The hantavirus tracker also preserves historical and endemic context without mixing those figures into the active outbreak count.

 DETAILED TIMELINE